-In January, the Bank Austria Manufacturing Purchasing Managers’ Index (PMI) came in at 57.3, which was up from December’s 56.3 and marked an almost six-year high.
+In March, the Bank Austria Manufacturing Purchasing Managers’ Index (PMI) came in at 56.8, just below February’s 57.2 and January’s 57.3, which had marked a nearly six-year high.

-In November, industrial production in Austria rose 0.9% over the previous month in seasonally adjusted terms, which was below December’s 1.2% contraction and the lowest reading since July 2014.
+In January, industrial production in Austria fell 1.7% over the previous month in seasonally adjusted terms, which was below December’s 1.2% contraction and the lowest reading since July 2014.

-In December, the Bank Austria Manufacturing Purchasing Managers’ Index (PMI) came in at 56.3, which was up from November’s 55.4 and marked an over five-and-a-half year high.
+In February, the Bank Austria Manufacturing Purchasing Managers’ Index (PMI) came in at 57.2.